 Learn to accept all the quirky abundance.

-From these misshapened nuggets the harvest the gold.
+From these misshapened nuggets you harvest the gold.

-Be prepare to capture this harvest of bits and pieces using what ever medium is available to you at the moment.
+Be prepared to capture this harvest of bits and pieces using what ever medium is available to you at the moment.

 Carry note pads and pencils, know where you voice recorder tab is on your smart phone, have electronic clippers handy for capturing blog post and articles.
 (I use the Evernote Web Clipper.)

 You never now when some loose thread will generate an idea.